 Anxiety and Bipolar Disorder

 Anxiety can be a symptom of bipolar disorder.
 This was recognized by the fellow who originally described bipolar disorder as such, Dr. Emil Kraepelin, back in 1921.
 He described "anxious mania", and also "excited depression", which included a "great restlessness".
 He specifically named anxiety as one of the components of this illness.
 All that requires saying, because "anxiety" is not generally regarded as a bipolar symptom.
-Yet it clearly is, as summarized in an excellent summary by Freeman, Freeman and McElroy.Freeman
+Yet it clearly is, as summarized in an excellent review by Freeman, Freeman and McElroy.Freeman

 There are basically two ways you can have anxiety with bipolar disorder.
 First, it can be a symptom of the bipolar disorder itself.
 Secondly, you can have a separate anxiety condition in addition to bipolar disorder.
 In medical lingo, that is called a "co-morbid" condition (in case you run across that term).
 It means both conditions are present, and thus implies that anxiety is a separate condition, not coming from the bipolar disorder itself.